 Perkins Loan repayment plan options are not the same as those for Direct Loan Program or FFEL Program loans.
 It is critical that you know how much you have accumulated in student loan debt.
-To monitor all of your federal student loans, you may access the National Student Loan Data System (NSLDS) online at studentloans.gov or call toll-free 800.999.8219.
-Student must complete a Perkins Exit Test, which review terms and conditions of taking out the Perkins loan, as well as reviews the Perkins loan repayment plan and schedule; student are provided with individual repayment schedule.
+To monitor all of your federal student loans, you may access the National Student Loan Data System (NSLDS) online at studentaid.gov/ or call toll-free 800.999.8219.
+Students must complete a Perkins Exit Test, which reviews terms and conditions of taking out the Perkins loan, as well as reviews the Perkins loan repayment plan and schedule; students are provided with an individual repayment schedule.